mfkiwl/testbenches/docs/user_guide/git_repository.rst

 -------------------------------------------------------------------------------

 The repository may contain multiple branches and tags.
-The :git-hdl:`main </>` branch is the development branch (latest sources, but not stable).
+The :git-testbenches:`main </>` branch is the development branch (latest sources, but not stable).
 If you check out this branch, some builds may fail.
 If you are not into any kind of experimentation, you should only check out one of the release branch.

 All our release branches have the following naming convention:
 **hdl\_**\ [year_of_release]\ **\_r**\ [1 or 2]. (e.g.
-:git-hdl:`2022_r2 <2022_r2:>`)
+:git-testbenches:`2022_r2 <2022_r2:>`)

 ADI does two releases each year when all the projects get an update to support the latest tools and get additional new features. \*\* The